University of Pittsburgh Medical Center: UPMC Lemieux Sports Complex

-The UPMC Lemieux Sports Complex, opened in 2015 in Cranberry Township, is a 185000 sqft contains both a comprehensive outpatient facility for UPMC Sports Medicine and the primary training facilities for the NHL's Pittsburgh Penguins.
+The UPMC Lemieux Sports Complex, opened in 2015 in Cranberry Township, is a 185000 sqft contains both a comprehensive outpatient facility for UPMC Sports Medicine and the primary training facilities for the NHL's Pittsburgh Penguins, and the secondary venue for their ECHL affiliate, the Wheeling Nailers.
 The outpatient clinic includes orthopedic, primary care, physical therapy, concussion, imaging, and sports performance services.
 The training facility includes two-full-sized ice rinks, training and locker rooms, video review facility, and executive offices.

 Major Specialty Hospitals

 UPMC Children's Hospital of Pittsburgh

-UPMC Children's Hospital of Pittsburgh, (CHP), popularly known simply as "Children’s", is part of the University of Pittsburgh Medical Center, and the only hospital in Southwestern Pennsylvania dedicated solely to the care of infants, children, teens and young adults well into their 20s and beyond, generally stopping around age 26.
+UPMC Children's Hospital of Pittsburgh, (CHP), popularly known simply as "Children's", is part of the University of Pittsburgh Medical Center, and the only hospital in Southwestern Pennsylvania dedicated solely to the care of infants, children, teens and young adults well into their 20s and beyond, generally stopping around age 26.
 UPMC Children's also sometimes even treats older adults that require pediatric care.
 Care is provided by more than 700 board-certified pediatricians and pediatric specialists.
 Children's also provides primary care and specialty care at over 30 locations throughout the Pittsburgh region, as well as clinical specialty services throughout western Pennsylvania at regional health care facilities.
 UPMC Children's Hospital of Pittsburgh was one of only eight pediatric hospitals in the United States to make U.S. News & World Report's 2010-11 Best Children's Hospitals Honor Roll and is ranked in all ten of the specialties evaluated by US News.
 Children's is also one of only eight children's hospitals in the United States to be named as a Leapfrog Top Hospital and was ranked sixth in the nation by Parents magazine.

 UPMC Children's Hospital of Pittsburgh is a specialty hospital of UPMC, specializing in pediatrics and is located two and a half miles from UPMC Presbyterian in the Lawrenceville neighborhood of Pittsburgh.
 Serving as UPMC's primary pediatrics facility, it was originally located adjacent to UPMC Presbyterian in Oakland.
 Children's is one of four children's hospitals in the state, and its emergency department is one of only two Level I Pediatric Trauma Centers.
 More than 500,000 infants, children, and adolescents make trips to the hospital every year.
 Children's ranks in nine of the 10 pediatric subspecialties in the prestigious U.S. News & World Report annual Honor Roll of America's Best Children's Hospitals for 2018–2019.

 UPMC Children's Hospital of Pittsburgh boasts 1500000 sqft and has 415 beds, with a 41-bed emergency department and a 36-bed pediatric intensive care unit.
 A ten-story research center was constructed, with seven out of the ten floors dedicated to pediatric medical research.